Facebook and tech giants to target attacker manifestos, far-right militias in database

 The group wants to continue to broaden its database to include hashes of audio files or certain symbols and grow its membership.
 It recently added home-rental giant Airbnb and email marketing company Mailchimp as members.

-(Reporting by Elizabeth Culliford in New York; Editing by Kenneth Li and Lisa Shumaker)
+(Reporting by Elizabeth Culliford in New York; Editing by Kenneth Li, Lisa Shumaker and Rosalba O'Brien)